Daniel-Ze/Leaf-disc-scoring/scripts/README.md

 ## 1. Image preparation

 You find several scripts in this folder that should help you set up the image data needed to train your own models.
 The first python script that we need is **chop_images.py**.
-To check if everythings fine with the script please change into the scripts folder and give it a dry run:
+To check if everything's fine with the script please change into the scripts folder and give it a dry run:
 ```shell
 $ cd ~/Leaf-disc-scoring/
 $ conda activate keras